stephen-mw/logcrypt/README.md

 * ```KEY_HASH```: the key hash to load.
 E.g. ```40F62752```

 When the logcrypt service starts for the first time, it will request a gpg public key from the keyserver specified in the environment variable.

+The container itself uses the ubuntu 14.04 image from [phusion](https://github.com/phusion/baseimage-docker).
+Runit is used as the service manager.

 ## Using logcrypt
 Once the logcrypt container is installed and running, you simply need to make a POST from any of your hosts.